 - Your child may be very tired.
-He or
+They

-she will need to balance rest and activity.
+will need to balance rest and activity.
 Encourage your child to be active.
 This

+is

-is good for overall health.
-And it may help to lessen tiredness.
+good for overall health.
+And it may help to reduce tiredness.
+Ask your child's

 - Get emotional support for your child.

-Find a counselor or child support group can help.
+Find a counselor, psychologist, or child support group that can help.